vicher37/R-RankHospital/README.md

 # RankHospital
-A program that gives you a ranking of hospitals in a given state and specialty.
+A program that gives you a ranking of hospitals in a given state and specialty, written in R.